tarantool/doc/doc/book/admin/upgrades/upgrade_cluster.rst

 ..  important::

-    The only way to upgrade Tarantool from version 1.6, 1.7, or 1.9 to 2.x **without downtime** is taking an intermediate step by upgrading to 1.10 and then to 2.x.
+    The only way to upgrade Tarantool from version 1.6, 1.7, or 1.9 to 2.x **without downtime** is to take an intermediate step by upgrading to 1.10 and then to 2.x.

     Before upgrading Tarantool from 1.6 to 2.x, please read about the associated :ref:`caveats <admin-upgrades-1.6-1.10>`.